Vojta's abc conjecture for entire curves in toric varieties highly ramified over the boundary: Nevanlinna theory and the GCD theorem on parabolic Riemann surfaces

-We now show that {\it the smooth 2-form $dd^c\sigma$ defines an order 0 distribution of finite mass on ${\mathcal Y}$} (see Lemma 3.2 in \cite{CHSX}) so that Parabolic Logarithmic Derivative Lemma (Lemma \ref{log}) holds for $\sigma$.
-We use the formula that, in polar coordinates $z = a + re^{i\theta}$ for some $a \in {\Bbb C}$, for a smooth function $\phi$, one has
+\begin{lemma}[Lemma 3.2 in \cite{CHSX}] The smooth 2-form $dd^c\log \sigma$ defines an order 0 distribution of finite mass on ${\mathcal Y}$. \end{lemma} \begin{proof} We use the formula: in polar coordinates $z = a + re^{i\theta}$, for some $a \in {\Bbb C}$, and for a smooth function $\phi$, one has